-British mountain biker ‘shot dead by hunter’ in French Alps
+British mountain biker Marc Sutton ‘shot dead by hunter’ in French Alps

 -

-British mountain biker ‘shot dead by hunter’ in French Alps
+British mountain biker Marc Sutton ‘shot dead by hunter’ in French Alps

 A British man who died in France was reportedly shot by a hunter while mountain biking in the Alps.

+Marc Sutton, who lived in the region, has been named locally as the biker killed near the Montriond ski resort.

-Philippe Toccanier, prosecutor for the Thonon-Les-Bains region, said that the death on Saturday was believed to be an accident.
+Philippe Toccanier - prosecutor for the Thonon-Les-Bains region - said the death on Saturday was believed to be an accident.

 He said the 34-year-old cyclist certainly “couldn’t be confused with game, as he had a coloured helmet and a coloured mountain bike”.

-French news agency AFP reported the victim owned a restaurant in the nearby sky resort of Les Gets.
+French news agency AFP reported Mr Sutton owned a restaurant in the nearby sky resort of Les Gets.

-Mr Toccanier said the victim, a man from Wales who lived in France, was cycling down a mountain in the Montriond area at around 6pm when he passed near a group of game hunters.
+Mr Toccanier said Mr Sutton, who was originally from Caerphilly, south Wales but lived in France, was cycling down a mountain in the Montriond area at around 6pm when he passed near a group of game hunters.

 A 22-year-old man was taken to hospital for shock and is being investigated on suspicion of aggravated manslaughter.